There are no prerequisites to the MA degree.

 You are permitted to do either a library or empirical research project for your MA thesis.
 You are encouraged to discuss this decision with your advisor and other faculty.

-Our graduate coordinator, Professor Jessica Fields will assign you an initial advisor, until you select a faculty member with whom to work.
+Our graduate coordinator, Professor Alexis Martinez will assign you an initial advisor, until you select a faculty member with whom to work.
 While most students are able to work with the faculty member whose work or expertise best matches students’ thesis topics, faculty take on the number of students they can support successfully in any given year.